michaelgruczel/machine-learning-tutorial/README.md

 Any behaviour, even very simple behaviour can be understood as AI.

 Machine Learning can be understood as subset of AI.
-Software developed with classical programming is not differs from machine learning.
+Software developed with classical programming differs from machine learning.
 In classical programming you define and codify the rules which are used to convert input data into output data.
 The performance is static in that way.
 Logic you do not implement, will not be applied.
 If you use machine learning then you don't not know the rules.
 Instead you define the input data which result in specific output data.
 The model is then trained to learn the rules themselves.
 It means that an algorithm can learn in a way, that an algorithm can improve performance based on data without direct programming.
 The output is defined by the input data, not by any predefined rules.
-I that way it differs from normal algorithm which have a static performance, because it gets better with more data.
+I that way it differs from normal algorithms which have a static performance, because it gets better with more data.

 Deep Learning is a special subset, mainly based on neuronal networks which will be explained later.